A downloadable game

 Now I know I can do that.
-Not only will there be many dozens of panoramic-interface views captured inside handcrafted miniature art worlds, but they'll be integrated into the start of a bigger puzzle/adventure game that could well expand to 23 imaginative worlds or more, by the end of 2018, not with paid DLC but with free updates.
-I cannot 100% guarantee that I'll have the resources to reach that end goal and finish the story I've written (even though I've got a large series of documents outlining the design and storyline up to that point, but that is up to all of you.
-If enough of you are buying this my work on this project could continue for a very long time.
+Not only will there be many dozens of panoramic-interface views captured inside handcrafted miniature art worlds, but they'll be integrated into the start of a bigger puzzle/adventure game that will expand to 23 imaginative worlds or more, before the end of 2018... maybe even additional bonus worlds beyond that for a long time if the project's a hit.

 Miniature Multiverse is going to be a full-fledged game, with puzzles.
 Relatively easy, but still.
 I've heard the cries from those who want more than just a walking sim or virtual tour.
 There are a lot of adventure gamers who are looking at this and asking for substance, narrative and puzzles.
-I wasn't sure if it would be viable but it was always a hope in my creative vision as well.
+I wasn't sure if that would be viable but it was always a hope in my creative vision as well.
 I'd had some ideas for that anyway, but was hesitant to move forward with them until now - not knowing how well the project would do from a sales standpoint, it was difficult to know how to tell a story when you don't have a clear idea of how long it should last or where it needs to end.
 Same goes for game mechanics and a string of puzzles that interconnect - better if you have a defined point to head towards and can plan for a particular goal.